All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 TB-500 vs NAD+ compared side by side.
 Learn which is better for healing, cellular energy, anti-aging, or recovery based on current evidence.

 TB-500 is better for targeted tissue healing and injury recovery, while NAD+ is better for cellular energy production, DNA repair, and anti-aging at the metabolic level.
 These two compounds serve fundamentally different biological roles.
 TB-500 is a synthetic peptide that promotes cell migration and tissue repair.
-NAD+ (nicotinamide adenine dinucleotide) is a coenzyme essential for cellular metabolism that declines with age.
+NAD+ (nicotinamide adenine dinucleotide) is a coenzyme important for cellular metabolism that declines with age.

 What Is TB-500?